Trichotillomania: Society and culture

 Support groups and internet sites can provide recommended educational material and help persons with trichotillomania in maintaining a positive attitude and overcoming the fear of being alone with the disorder.

 Media

 A documentary film exploring trichotillomania, Bad Hair Life, was the 2003 winner of the International Health & Medical Media Award for best film in psychiatry and the winner of the 2004 Superfest Film Festival Merit Award.

 Trichster is a 2016 documentary that follows seven individuals living with trichotillomania, as they navigate the complicated emotions surrounding the disorder, and the effect it has on their daily lives.

 Fiction

 The trichotillomania of a prominent character is a key plot element in the 1999 novel Whatever Love Means by David Baddiel.

-In the superhero fiction series The Boys character Ashley Barret, portrayed by Colby Minifie is shown suffering from it.
+Ashley Barret, a character portrayed by Colby Minifie in the superhero fiction series The Boys, is shown suffering from it.

-Music
+Beth, a character portrayed by Amy Schumer is shown to have it in the comedy-drama series Life & Beth.
+This is primarily in flashbacks, where she is portrayed by Violet Young.

-On the 2017 album, 20s a Difficult Age by Marcus Orelias, there is a song called "Trichotillomania".
+Skye Riley, a character portrayed by Naomi Scott in the supernatural horror film Smile 2, is shown with trichotillomania.